Royal Bath and West Show: Royal visitors

 Every year a member of the Royal Family visits the show.
 In 2008, Princess Anne visited the show, and in 2009 the Prince of Wales and the Duchess of Cornwall both attended; the Prince of Wales had last visited the show in 1991.
 In 2010, the Countess of Wessex become the new Vice Patron of the Royal Bath and West Society.
 The Queen Mother and Queen Elizabeth II have also visited the show in past years.

 21st century

 2009 show

 The 2009 Royal Bath & West Show was held from Wednesday 27 May to Saturday 30 May.
 Mortimer's Farm won Supreme Champion Beef Animal with their Charolais bull 'Mortimer's Eurovision'.

 The Imagineering Fair won the gold medal for the best feature in Show with its display of aircraft and vehicles celebrating the 100 Years of Naval Aviation.

-The Smelliest Cheese competition was won by Charles Martell, the maker of the Stinking Bishop.
+The Smelliest Cheese competition was won by Charles Martell, the maker of the Stinking Bishop cheese.
 The Champion Cheese in the Dairy Produce section, which was a block of Davidstow Cheddar made by Dairy Crest, was brought by R H Longman for £1000.

 The Cannon Ball Man, the Band of the Brigade of Gurkhas and the French ornithologist Christian Moullec with his geese, were all features of the show.